opengisch/QField/docs/et/_sources/case-studies/river-state-survey.txt

 ------

-In less than 3 days, the techinician surveyed successfully all the 10’894 kilometers of water courses.
+In less than 3 days, the techinician surveyed successfully all the 10’894 meters of water courses.
 Back at the office, it took only 2 hours to treat the data and get the final result.

 - Facilitated the field survey